Foundation Repair Dictionary

 V

-• A vapor barrier is a material installed to slow or limit the movement of moisture vapor through soil, walls, or floors.
+A material installed to slow or limit the movement of moisture vapor through soil, walls, or floors.
 In residential construction, vapor barriers are commonly used beneath slabs or within crawlspaces.

 Vapor barriers tend to matter most when soil moisture is present beneath a structure and vapor migration could affect materials or indoor conditions.
 Proper installation is as important as their presence.